ByteWelder/Tactility/Documentation/ideas.md

   - When no PSRAM is available, use simplified desktop buttons
   - Add statusbar icon for memory pressure.
   - Show error in WiFi screen (e.g. AlertDialog when SPI is not enabled and available memory is below a certain amount)
-- WiFi details "forget" button should be hidden when WiFi credentials are not stores yet.
 - Clean up static_cast when casting to base class.

 # TODOs